-The Top of the South Film Festival brings together the best and most promising filmmakers from Nelson, Marlborough and Tasman regions, as well as some of New Zealand’s most promising actors and actresses, boasting some incredible on-screen performances.
+The Top of the South Film Festival is celebrating it's 5th year hosting the event.
+During this time we have established outselves as one of New Zealand's most promising and up and coming festivals.
+The Top of the South Film Festival brings together the best and most promising filmmakers and offers them an opportunity to showcase their films on the big screen, as well as witness some of New Zealand's most promising actors and actresses, boasting incredible on-screen performances.

 The Top of the South Film Festival was established in 2015 by Phil McKinnon and Aaron Falvey of Blenheim.
 Both Phil and Aaron are passionate filmmakers, having made several short films they realised their was no opportunities to showcase their work.
 The festival was created to give local filmmakers from the Top of the South region a festival they can aspire to make films for.
 Aaron is the Festival Director and President of the Top of the South Film Production Society who are the recipients of all proceeds.

 Head of Talent Development | New Zealand Film Commission